 Getting Rid of Skin Tags

-You may have heard about various home remedies for skin tag removal, but this is a process that’s best left to a medical professional.
+You may have heard about various home remedies for skin and body tag removal, but this is a process that’s best left to a medical professional.
 Resist the temptation to snip off the skin tag yourself.
 If you try to remove a skin tag yourself at home, you run the risk of bleeding, infection, and scarring.
 Small skin tags will occasionally clear up by themselves.
 If not, and if you want the skin tag taken off, your physician will use one of several methods to remove it.
 The size of the tag may determine which method is used, and each method is safe and effective.
-Several of these removal techniques are also used to take off moles.
+Several of these body tag removal techniques are also used to take off moles.

 Using surgical scissors or a scalpel, your physician will cut the tag out or snip it off.

 A quick shot of liquid nitrogen will freeze the skin tag, causing it to eventually fall off while leaving the surrounding tissue intact.